-You can use the Browse to a folder option initially but then we suggest modifying project specific folder structures by swapping out Revit parameter tokens which can be placed using the <> button.
+You can use the Browse to a folder option initially, we then suggest modifying project specific folder structures by swapping out Revit parameter tokens which can be placed using the <> button.
 This essentially means that these parts will parametrically update based upon the settings in the Revit file, eliminating the need to edit the Output Locations each time.
 Basically you can set once and forget about them provided you have a standard folder structure.

-Valid tokens currently are either of the Project Information category or Sheet category:
+Valid tokens currently are either from the Project Information category or Sheet category:

-Default Output Location, Project Output Location, Transmittal Naming Convention:
+Default Output Location, Project Output Location, Transmittal Naming Rule: